 Cons: The height of the unit isn't adjustable, so it may be too low to the ground to support people with shorter legs (it's only 3.4 inches tall, as opposed to the average 3.9-4-inches for many styles).

-Specifically designed to provide ample clearance under desks, this supportive, 4-inch tall cushion could work just about anywhere.
+Specifically designed to provide ample clearance under desks, this supportive, four-inch tall cushion could work just about anywhere.
 Plus, it's made of an antimicrobial and hypoallergenic foam to prevent odor buildup.